V0ryn/Introduction/README.md

 - ❓ Ask me about anything!

 - ⚡ Fun fact: Mitarashi anko is my real name.
 I was born in japan, funnily enough and was born in 1997, beating NARUTO out by 3 years.

+- ⚡ Fun fact 2: I go by Nihil or Voryn on the web.

 <br/>